In This Article

-The lack of space in our compact homes drives us to make some sacrifices.
-One of the essential areas that is getting more difficult to incorporate is a proper pooja room because, unlike older apartments, the new ones do not have a dedicated space to create a space of worship.
-But even if your apartment does not have a pooja room, worry not.
-We have some very practical and pretty wooden temple for home designs that require only one wall to fit in.
+The lack of space in our compact homes needs us to make some sacrifices.
+Lately, a pooja room is getting more and more difficult to incorporate in a new home.
+That’s because, unlike older apartments, the new ones do not always have a dedicated space to create a space of worship.
+But even if your apartment does not have a pooja room, worry not!
+We have some very practical and pretty wooden pooja mandir designs for home that are both traditional yet perfect for modern flats.

-Different materials as the choice for pooja room designs may come and go, but a wooden temple for home interiors has stood the test of time and remained a desi favourite.
-The main wood varieties used in a wooden mandir design are teak wood, sheesham wood and mango wood.
-Sheesham wood or rosewood is considered the most auspicious, according to vastu shastra.
+When it comes to the choice of material for pooja room designs, different materials may come and go.
+But wooden pooja mandir designs for your home can stand the test of time and forever remain a desi favourite.
+The main wood varieties used in a wooden mandir design include, but are not limited to, teak wood, sheesham wood and mango wood.
+Sheesham wood or rosewood is considered the most auspicious, according to Vastu Shastra.

 Latest Wooden Pooja Mandir Designs for Homes

 Have an empty corner in your living room?
-Then consider this mandir design featuring a wooden platform for the murti and a geometric-patterned back panel.
+Then consider this wooden temple design for your home, featuring a platform for the murti and a back panel with geometric patterns.
 The area is also amped up with temple bells and a bright pendant light.
-The back panel of this wooden temple for home is made of wooden pattis that give it this unique texture.
+Additionally, the back panel of this wooden temple for home is made of wooden pattis that give it a zigzag, unique texture.

 #2: Try a Stone Wall for Your Wooden Mandir Design for Home Interiors

 The partition wall is mighty useful to set up a mandir.
-What makes this wooden mandir design for home interiors stand out is the choice of design elements.
+In fact, what makes this wooden devghar design stand out is the choice of design elements.
 The stone-clad accent wall adds visual interest to this space.
-The look is complete with a wooden panelling of the ceiling and a high wooden platform.
+The look is complete with a wooden panelling on the ceiling and a high wooden platform.

-#3: Make a Statement With Intricate Jaali on Wooden Pooja Mandir Designs for Home
+#3: Make a Statement With Intricate Jaali in Wooden Pooja Mandir Designs for Your Home

-Who doesn’t love the beautiful jaalis?
+Who doesn’t love beautiful jaali designs?
 Using these intricate patterns for your wooden pooja mandir designs for home will make for a perfect temple.
-Take a look at this design.
-The combination of white marble and light wood for this mandir is brought to life by the exquisite jaali.
+Have a look at this design.
+The combination of white marble and light wood for this mandir has been brought to life by this exquisite jaali.
 The best part about jaali frames is that they allow air circulation while giving you partial visibility too!

 This is for those who absolutely do not have space and are looking for simple wooden pooja mandir designs for home.
 This light wood floating unit has a big cabinet for the murti and small drawers for storage.
 To add a little drama, we have opted for jaali shutters.
 This is also very useful because it allows you to light incense sticks and diyas without worrying about fire accidents.

 Have a compact home but don’t like minimal designs?
-Have a look at this floating wooden temple for home.
+Check out this floating wooden temple design for your home.
 Made with dark wood, this mandir is traditional with the gopura on top.
-Notice that there are also small open shelves to keep the pooja room items?
+Notice how there are also small open shelves to keep the pooja room items?

-#6: Wooden Mandir Design for Home Interiors Integrated With a Swing
+#6: Wooden Pooja Mandir Designs for Your Home With a Swing

-This one-wall wooden mandir design for home integrated with a swing is the most unique one in our collection.
+This one-wall wooden mandir design that comes integrated with a swing is one of the most unique ones in our collection.
 The polished solid wood beams with intricate jaali details extend to the swing, showing off the craftsmanship.
-Glass panes are used for the shutters and on the side of the pooja room to create an illusion of space.
+Glass panes have been used for the shutters and on the side of the pooja room to create an illusion of space.
 Don’t miss the design continuity here that extends to the swing as well.

-#7: Simple Wooden Pooja Mandir Designs for Home With Rafters & Lighting
+#7: Simple Wooden Home Mandir Design With Rafters & Lighting

 #8: Elaborate Wooden Carvings in Pristine White

-Looking for a wooden temple design for a larger apartment?
-Then this should be it.
-The wooden platform with a white laminate finish is for the murtis.
-The star of this one-wall mandir is the wooden jaali with evocative traditional carvings.
-The temple-style brass lamps and bells do the trick to break the monotony of white.
+The star of this one-wall mandir is the wooden jaali design, with evocative traditional carvings.
+In addition, the temple-style brass lamps and bells help break the monotony of white.

 #9: A Simple Wooden Shelf Mounted on an Accent Wall